 Caffeine and alcohol.
 If you’re trying to get pregnant, avoid caffeine and alcohol as much as possible – as tempting as they are, they aren’t part of a fertility diet.

-Do you have any questions or thoughts about fertility diets and getting pregnant?
+Do you have any thoughts about fertility diets and getting pregnant?
 Please comment below…

 Pulling Down The Moon was founded in 2002 by women who were yoga teachers, business women and former fertility patients; women who understood the physical, emotional, psychological and spiritual challenges of infertility treatments.